cxr00/cxr/cxr/sociomathematics/sociomathematics.md

 * 3 - Interventionist - What needs to change?
 * 4 - Contrarian - What are we wrong about?

-### De/recolloquialisation <a name="colloquialisation"></a>
+### De/recolloquialisation team <a name="colloquialisation"></a>

+Because of the risk of TA to the colloquialist, there are two roles which serve to counter the necessary anticolloquiality which arises from self-experimentation.
 Decolloquialisation is the process of reducing a colloquialist from their role back to normalcy.
-It is an *interrogative* process through which consensus about the nature of their nature is reestablished and reification occurs in spite of previous colloquiality.
+It is an *interrogative* and *therapeutic* process through which consensus about the nature of their nature is reestablished and reification occurs in spite of previous anticolloquiality.

 * 5 - Interrogator - What else do we need to know?
 * 6 - Therapist - How can newfound knowledge help?

 Interrogators engage in *active decolloquialisation*, whereas Therapists engage in *active recolloquialisation*.

-### Noncolloquiality <a name="noncolloquiality"></a>
+### Noncolloquiality team <a name="noncolloquiality"></a>

 Entities which persist outside of, in spite of, or which are the determiners rather than the determinants of colloquiality in a given sphere, are termed *noncolloquial*.
 For example, the algorithm which governs what you see on TikTok is *colloquialising* while it is itself noncolloquial.
+Those who function in these roles attempt to sit outside of the colloquialative processes in which the rest of the team is usually engaged.

 * 7 - Dreamer - Reimagine and recontextualise
 * 8 - Interpreter - Evaluate from an alternative colloquial perspective